SemanticMediaWiki/SemanticCompoundQueries/README.md

 Note if you have Git installed on your system add the `--prefer-source` flag to the above command.
 Also note that it may be necessary to run this command twice.
 If unsure do it twice right away.

+### Step 4

+Add the following line to the end of your "LocalSettings.php" file:

+    wfLoadExtension( 'SemanticCompoundQueries' );

 ### Verify installation success